open-horizon/SDO-support/README.md

 ### <a name="boot-device"></a>Boot the Device to Have it Configured

-When an SDO-enabled device boots, it starts the SDO process which first contacts the rendezvous server, which redirects it to the SDO owner services in your Horizon instance. **Back on your VM device**, simulate the booting of the device and watch SDO configure it:
+When an SDO-enabled device boots, it starts the SDO process.
+The first thing it does is contact the rendezvous server, which redirects it to the SDO owner services in your Horizon instance.
+To simulate this process in your VM device, perform these steps:

-1. Run the `owner-boot-device` script.
-This starts the SDO process that runs when an SDO-enabled device is booted.
+1. **Back on your VM device** run the `owner-boot-device` script:

    ```bash
    /usr/sdo/bin/owner-boot-device ibm.helloworld